Tamoxifen for Breast Cancer, Adjuvant User Reviews

 - En español

 "I've been on Tamoxifen for about a year as hormonal blockade for stage 1 invasive ductal carcinoma (small, but grade 3).
 At first, I just had insomnia, which is being treated with Ambien and Remeron.
 Now, I'm getting crushing fatigue, TMJ, and hip bursitis after I walk (about 2-3 miles on most days).
-I've also had a posterior vitreous detachment, first on left eye, then on right.
-The line I'm getting from oncology is: Those are symptoms of ageing; everyone has those, and it is not Tamoxifen that is causing it.
+I've also had a posterior vitreous detachment, first in the left eye, then in the right.
+The line I'm getting from oncology is: Those are symptoms of aging; everyone has those, and it is not Tamoxifen that is causing it.
 Well, I went on a trip and stopped it for 3 weeks.
 Walking about 4 miles daily, on the go, and I didn't have the pain.
 Started Tamoxifen again, and it all came back within a month.
 Very frustrating, but I'm afraid not to take it."